 Next we add 24.7 days are added to 27 February, A.D.
 33 which results in an end date of 24 March, A.D.
 33 in the Gregorian calendar, or 6 Nisan in the Jewish year of 3793..
 Note the month of February in A.D.
 33 has only 28 days.
 The date of Nisan 6, 3793 corresponds to the Thursday before Jesus’ Triumphal Entry into Jerusalem which occurred on Monday, Nisan 10.
 It is also seven days before Jesus was betrayed by Judas.
-Nisan 6 may correspond to the day the Chief Priest and Pharisees finally gave orders to report Jesus to them so that they could murder Him (John 11:47-53, 57).
+Nisan 6 may correspond to the day the Chief Priest and Pharisees finally gave orders to the people of Jerusalem to report Jesus so that they could murder Him (John 11:47-53, 57).

 In conclusion, the correct start date is 27 February 444 B.C.
 444 B.C. and the end date of the prophecy is 6 Nisan A.D.
 33, which occurred before Christ’s death on 14 Nisan 33 A.D.